Handle webhook suspension

 415Unsupported Media TypePayload format not supported by server

-416Range Not SatisfiablePartial range request doesn't make sense for resource
+416Range Not SatisfiablePartial range request does not make sense for resource

 417Expectation FailedServer cannot meet 'Expect' header conditions